Codemon72/HCS_LearnManagementSystem/README.md

 - SQL

 ## Features
-Relational database for teachers, students, courses and bookings of Hamburg Coding School.
+- Relational database for teachers, students, courses and bookings of Hamburg Coding School.
+- UX:
+  - all buttons styled for hover and focus
+  - forms with error and verification messages
+  - confirmation request before course deletion
+  - confirmation upon deletion

 Pages: